1egoman/homebrew-tap/README.md

 # homebrew-tap
-Some of my projects are installable via homebrew.
+Some of my projects are installable via homebrew:
+- [Biome](https://github.com/1egoman/biome): a shell script to manage a project's environment.